Velocidex/velociraptor-docs/content/blog/html/2019/08/28/the_velociraptor_api.md

 third party tools on their workstation which they would like to use on files obtained from the end point.

-Filesystem in Usespace (FUSE) is a way of creating the illusion of a real filesystem using software.
+Filesystem in Userspace (FUSE) is a way of creating the illusion of a real filesystem using software.
 When various programs on the computer requests filesystem operations, such as listing files in a directory or reading a file, Velociraptor takes over and emulates these